 A Schedule of Classes for credit courses is published for each fall, spring, and summer term.
-Printed copies are made available through the Registrars' Offices and Counseling Centers.
-The Schedules of Classes for both credit and noncredit are also available online through the TCC Web site at www.tccd.edu.
-The College reserves the right to add, change, or cancel any course section as necessary.
+The Schedules of Classes for both credit and noncredit are available online through the TCC website at www.tccd.edu.
+The College reserves the right to add, change or cancel any course section as necessary.